ilblogdicristiangallo/ZTE-MF286D-OpenWrt-24.10.3-by-ilblogdicristiangallo_V2/README.md

  # NEWS PACKET Italy APN Setup
 The apn-web.ipk package enables automatic APN configuration for all Italian mobile operators directly through a web interface, accessible from both desktop and mobile browsers.
 It is designed to simplify the setup of WAN connections, initially using the QMI protocol.

-With the updated version apn-web_1.0.2_all.ipk, the package introduces full support for 5G routers, thanks to the integration and full functionality of ModemManager, which is included in the package.
-This means that users with 5G modems/routers can now benefit from automatic APN configuration, regardless of the protocol used by the modem (QMI, MBIM, etc.).
+With the updated version apn-web_1.0.3_all.ipk, the package introduces full support for 5G routers, thanks to the integration and full functionality of ModemManager and MBIM Cellular, which is included in the package.
+This means that users with 5G modems/routers can now benefit from automatic APN configuration, regardless of the protocol used by the modem (QMI, ModemManager and MBIM Cellular.).

 Main Features: